GoPro Hero 9 Black review

 Video and image quality

-The GoPro Hero 9 Black shoots some of the best video and stills you can get from an action camera, but it isn't a huge upgrade from the Hero 8 Black.
+The GoPro Hero 9 Black shoots some of the best video and stills you can get from an action camera, but it isn't a huge upgrade over the Hero 8 Black.

-In fact, you may even find its extra resolution more of a hindrance than a major benefit, depending on where you like to watch your videos.
 The new 5K/30p mode certainly captures more detail than any other GoPro flagship, particularly when you switch to the high 100Mbps bit-rate mode.
-File sizes also aren't noticeably bigger thanks to the use of the efficient HEVC codec.
+File sizes also aren't noticeably bigger thanks to the use of the efficient HEVC codec in some modes, although they can very demanding on your computer.

-But if you're looking to shoot videos to watch on smartphones or social media, then the extra resolution probably won't be hugely noticeable.
+But if you're mainly looking to shoot videos to watch on smartphones or social media, then the extra resolution probably won't be hugely noticeable.
 Even on a 4K monitor, you'll only be able to see a significant increase in detail when cropping or pixel peeping.
+Of course, having the option to crop can be useful, but it's worth considering whether or not you'll realistically need this.

-While the Hero 9 Black's 5K mode might appeal to filmmakers who use GoPros as b-cams, for most people the Hero 8 Black and Hero 7 Black's 4K video will be more than enough.
-After all, the sensor in all three action cameras is the same size.
-And as good as GoPro's Hypersmooth stabilization is, even tiny amounts of judder are enough to negate that resolution boost.
+Of course, if image quality is your main concern and you want the best detail possible from any action camera, then the Hero 9 Black could well be worth the investment.
+But for most people, the Hero 8 Black and Hero 7 Black are perfectly good enough in this department.
+After all, the three cameras all have the same size sensor.
+And as good as GoPro's Hypersmooth stabilization is, even tiny amounts of judder can be enough to negate that resolution boost.

-When shooting 4K/30p on both the Hero 9 Black and Hero 8 Black, we often actually preferred the latter's footage.
-The Hero 9 Black's footage sometimes looks more processed and less natural, which is possibly down to some slightly more aggressive noise reduction.
+When shooting 4K/30p on both the Hero 9 Black and Hero 8 Black, we sometimes actually preferred the latter's video.
+Out of the box, the Hero 9 Black's footage can look more processed and oversharpened, which is possibly down to some slightly more aggressive noise reduction.
 Having more photosites crammed onto the same size sensor can improve detail, but it can also increase the amount of noise that needs to be managed.

 We did also find that the Hero 9 Black has a greater tendency overexpose bright scenes, particularly in the sky, compared to the Hero 8 Black.
 This may be fixed in a firmware update, but it's another example of other factors being more important to image quality than resolution.